 The below-mentioned list of Forex scams documents the scam types that have been involved in forex frauds.

 High yield investment programs

 In reality, they pay the initial investors via the money invested by the current investors.
-However, there is a catch the scammers need the flow of new investors to maintain the liquidity of the funds.
+However, there is a catch: the scammers need the flow of new investors to maintain the liquidity of funds.
 So when the flow starts halting, the scammer shuts the program and flees away with the remaining money.